-The Management's Discussion and Analysis (MD&A) of Rush River Water Resource District's financial performance provides an overall review of the District's financial activities for the fiscal year ended December 31, 2016.
+The Management's Discussion and Analysis (MD&A) of North Cass Water Resource District's financial performance provides an overall review of the District's financial activities for the fiscal year ended December 31, 2016.
 The intent of the MD&A is to look at the District's financial performance as a whole.
 It should, therefore, be read in conjunction with the basic financial statements and related notes.

 The MD&A is an element of the Required Supplementary Information specified in the Government Accounting Standards Board's (GASB) Statement No. 34 - Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
+Certain comparative information between the current fiscal year and the prior year is presented in the MD&A.